Contacts & Sources

 Recommended Products -- For lightly to moderately infested hemlocks, Imidacloprid 75% WSP or 22.6% 2F (sold under various brand names) is the recommended treatment.
 For heavily infested or very large infested hemlocks, a different product containing Dinotefuran (sold as Safari 20 SG or Transtect 70WSP) is recommended.
 In addition to these primary products, there are other consumer products that do-it-yourselfers may consider.
 Click below for:

-We suggest you call ahead to be sure the product you want is in stock.
+We suggest you call ahead to be sure the product you want is in stock; if it isn't, you may request the company to order the product for you.
 And if you will need a substantial quantity of treatment product, it's a good idea to call more than one supplier to compare products, prices, and any available volume discounts before making your choice.
 If you need advice or have questions on the most appropriate treatment product to use for special circumstances, the quantity needed, product characteristics, etc., please call the Hemlock Help Line 706-429-8010.

 I = Imidacloprid products, D = Dinotefuran (Safari 20 SG)

 Special Notes to Property Owners -- Merit 75% WSP is Bayer's original Imidacloprid product for treating HWA.
 However, there are quite a few generic formulations in liquid or powdered form that are chemically equivalent, equally effective, and much less expensive.
-When you call to order Imidacloprid, specify that you want a "generic Imidacloprid product for treating hemlock woolly adelgids."
+When you call to order Imidacloprid, specify that you want a "generic product containing at least 21% Imidacloprid for treating hemlock woolly adelgids."
 Then the store will be able to tell you the appropriate product to buy.
+See the Chemical Controls page for a list of products.

-Safari 20 SG is a water-soluble granule and is packaged in either a 12-ounce or 3-pound container.
+Safari 20 SG is a water-soluble granule containing Dinotefuran and is packaged in either a 12-ounce or 3-pound container.
 It comes with a specially marked measuring cup to use for measuring the product.
-Transtect 70 WSP is a water-soluble powder and is packed in a canister containing twenty 0.6-ounce packets, but it's difficult to find in the southeast.
+Transtect 70 WSP is a similar water-soluble powder and is packed in a canister containing twenty 0.6-ounce packets, but it's difficult to find in the southeast.
+There is currently no generic version of these products.

 Borrowing -- Once you have acquired the necessary treatment product, you may call one of the locations listed below and request to borrow a soil injector.
-In addition, quite a few neighborhood associations (not listed here) have purchased injectors for lending to residents.
-There is no fee for borrowing from any of the locations listed below, but a refundable deposit may be required.
-Please refer to the Georgia Forestry Commission's Soil Injector Loan Program for their rules for borrowing; in addition, neighborhood associations may have their own requirements.
+In addition, quite a few neighborhood associations (a few of which are listed here) have purchased injectors for lending to residents.
+There is no fee for borrowing an injector from the Georgia Forestry Commission or UGA Extension Service, but a refundable deposit may be required; neighborhood associations may have their own requirements.

 Qualified Professionals Specializing in Hemlocks